St Canice's Cathedral: History

 The present building dates from the 13th century and is the second longest cathedral in Ireland, after St Patrick's Cathedral, Dublin.
 Beside the cathedral stands a 100 ft 9th-century round tower.
 St Canice's tower is an example of a well-preserved 9th-century "Celtic Christian" round tower.
 It is dedicated to St Canice.
 It is one of only three such medieval round towers in Ireland that can still be climbed to the top, the other two being Kildare Round Tower in Kildare Town and Devenish Round Tower in County Fermanagh.

 The cathedral stands on the site of a Celtic Christian monastery said to have been founded in the sixth century by St Canice as a daughter house of Aghaboe Abbey.
 The Synod of Rathbreasail in 1111, which first divided Ireland into territorial dioceses, included both Aghaboe and Kilkenny in the Diocese of Ossory, with the episcopal see at Kilkenny, the capital of the Kingdom of Ossory.
 Thus the abbey church became the cathedral.
 The erroneous belief that the see was originally at Aghaboe and later transferred to Kilkenny is traced by John Bradley to a 16th-century misinterpretation of a 13th-century property transfer.

-In the 16th century, the Irish Church remained loyal to the Holy See which is the central governing body of the Catholic Church and Vatican City.
-While the Irish remained faithful to the Church that Jesus Christ founded, the Holy Catholic Church, the English church broke with Rome.
-The substantial majority of the population, however, remained faithful Roman Catholics, despite the political and economic advantages of membership in the state church.
-Since St Canice's Cathedral was now a Protestant place of worship as it was stolen from the Catholic Church and faithful, Roman Catholics were obliged to worship elsewhere.
-St Mary's Cathedral in Kilkenny was later built for the Roman Catholic diocese.
-Many other Catholic Cathedral's and Churches were also stolen.

 The cathedral contains some 16th-century monuments.
 The architectural style of the cathedral is Early Gothic and is built of limestone.
 It is richly endowed with many stained glass windows, including the east window which is a replica of the original 13th-century window.
 The cathedral contains some of the finest 16th-century monuments in Ireland.